 Also, and this is mandatory – don’t buy brand new shoes and wear them for the first time on the trek.
-While purchasing the trekking shoes, ensure you’re wearing thick socks – that way you’ll be able to ensure the fit is just right.
+While purchasing the trekking shoes, ensure you’re wearing thick socks – that way, you’ll be able to provide the fit is just right.

 What kind of shoes to purchase

 The shoes must fit you snugly, even with the socks on.
 Also, try to break-in the shoes by wearing them a few times before the trek.
 Otherwise, you might be in for a terrible surprise in the way of shoe bites (they tend to hurt so much more in the cold weather, making your trek sometimes unbearable).

 Best trekking shoes are the ones that keep your ankles stable.
 For river crossings, water shoes or hiking sandals are right, one can remove socks and just wear boots too, but in cold weather, it might be a terrible idea.
 Forclaz is a preferable option in the budget range for beginner trekkers.

 Layers of clothes

 The days are long, the nights are cold, and the weather changes at a moment’s notice.
 Ensure you’re wearing comfortable clothes that are easily removable if need be.
 Trekking pants are a must, given the freedom of movement and flexibility it allows.

 Also, avoid packing cotton clothes as they don’t dry quickly and do not provide any warmth in the rain/cold.
 Wool & Fleece are great options.
 Avoid cotton socks as well.
 Thick synthetic or woolen socks will help prevent blisters when wet or sweaty.
 Wear a cap/hat to protect from the sun and keep you warm in the cold.